Share This Article:

 1. Fill out a Form 301 Report if an injury or illness meets the criteria of “work-related” and “recordable” within 7 days of the incident.

-3. Complete Form 300A Summary after the year’s end, post it in a highly visible area of each worksite from February 1 to April 30, and submit it to OSHA by March 2.
+3. Complete Form 300A Summary after the year’s end, post it in a highly visible area of each worksite from February 1 to April 30, and submit it to OSHA by March 2 using their Injury Tracking Application (ITA).
+OSHA Form 300A is a summary of injuries and illnesses from the previous year that are "work-related" and "recordable."

 Here’s what employers need to know to stay compliant, including how to fill out each OSHA reporting form.